jonathanahn95/rhabit_challenge/README.md

     end
 ```

-When a visitor removes a user from the hierarchy, all of the users subordinates are reassigned the user's manager before deleting the user from the database.
+When a visitor removes a user from the hierarchy, all of the users subordinates are reassigned to the user's manager before deleting the user from the database.

-### Editting a User
+### Editing a User
  ``` javascript
  export const getFilteredUsers = (users, userSubs) => {
   let userNames = [];